 This report breaks down your returns based on whether you hold your property for one year through 30 years.
-It includes equity accumulation and cash flow, and compares that against your initial investment to show what the return rates would look like if you sell the property at a specific time.
+It includes equity accumulation and cash flow and compares that against your initial investment to show the return rates if you sell the property at a specific time.

 Return on Equity

 This is the return I earn in cash flow based on how much equity I have on the property.
 Ideally, this number should be above 4%.
-If it's less, you should consider refinancing the property and pulling cash out, or selling it and reinvesting the funds.
+If it’s less, you should consider refinancing the property, pulling cash out, or selling it and reinvesting the funds.

-I aim for 4% because I believe that real estate appreciates at about 3% over time.
-If you add the 4% in cash flow with the 3% in appreciation, that equates to a 7% total return on your equity.
-Anything less than this, and you'd be better off using that equity in a higher-yielding investment.
+I aim for 4% because real estate appreciates at about 3% over time.
+Adding the 4% in cash flow with the 3% in appreciation equates to a 7% total return on your equity.
+Anything less than this, and you’d be better off using that equity in a higher-yielding investment.

 Internal Rate of Return

-This figure tells me the annualized percentage return I stand to gain on my investment over the entire holding duration.
-For example, if you look at Windward Way, you'll see that after year five, I will have earned an annualized return of 108.6% on my initial investment of $3,821.
+This figure tells me the annualized percentage return I will gain on my investment over the entire holding duration.
+For example, if you look at Windward Way, you’ll see that after year five, I will have earned an annualized return of 108.6% on my initial investment of $3,821.

-Is Investing in Real Estate is Right For You?
+Is Investing in Real Estate Right For You?

-To determine how much profit should you make on a rental property, factor in the four expenses we covered above, in addition to your mortgage, to determine what your cash flow would be.
-It's essential to do these calculations before you invest your money.
+To determine how much profit you should make on a rental property, factor in the four expenses we covered above, in addition to your mortgage, to determine your cash flow.
+It’s essential to do these calculations before you invest your money.
 This way, you can decide if the property is a worthwhile investment.

-In general, a good rule of thumb is if you can rent a property for 1% of the purchase cost, then it may be a worthwhile investment.
+A good rule of thumb is if you rent a property for 1% of the purchase cost, it may be a worthwhile investment.
 And if you can do more than that, even just 2%, that is an excellent opportunity to add a cash flow positive investment to your portfolio.

-When you're considering how much profit should you make on a rental property, remember that a property can still be a worthwhile investment, even if the cash flow is neutral or negative.
+When considering how much profit you should make on a rental property, remember that a property can still be a worthwhile investment, even if the cash flow is neutral or negative.
 This would be the case if you speculate that the appreciation in that area will increase above average.

-Typically, I've seen that rental properties in lower-income areas tend to cash flow better but appreciate less, while rental properties in higher-income areas tend to appreciate more but cash flow less.
+Typically, I’ve seen that rental properties in lower-income areas tend to cash flow better but appreciate less.
+In contrast, rental properties in higher-income areas appreciate more but cash flow less.

 Aside from cash flow, another reason to invest in real estate is that you get tax benefits.
-You'll be able to write off some expenses, such as maintenance, property management, and even depreciation.
+You can write off some expenses, such as maintenance, property management, and depreciation.
 Depreciation is a significant benefit because you can earn income on the property and write off much of it due to depreciation.

 Final Thoughts on Becoming a Real Estate Investor

-If you can afford it, investing in real estate can certainly be a valuable method to grow your money.
-Hopefully this case study of my own three properties demonstrated how much profit should you make on a rental property.
-Follow the tips in this post to help you invest in real estate the right way and make intelligent decisions with your money.
-For more advice, check out my post on 10 Financial Independence Tips for Real Estate Agents.
+If you can afford it, investing in real estate can be a valuable way to grow your money.
+Hopefully, this case study of my three properties demonstrated how much profit you should make on a rental property.
+Follow the tips in this post to help you invest in real estate correctly and make intelligent decisions with your money.
+For more advice, check out my post on 10 financial independence tips for real estate agents.